meonkeys/reveal.js/slides.md

 I'll recap everything for you later.
 We have a note-taker (right?).

-Be present, ask questions.
+Be present, ask questions, participate.
 I'll moderate.

+# TL;DR

 1. Plan project
 1. Buy stuff